Gordon Heuckeroth: Radio and television

 From 2007 to 2008, Heuckeroth had his own radio show on Radio 538.
 On television, he was part of the jury of Idols in 2007, X Factor from 2009 to 2013, Holland's Got Talent from 2010 to 2017, and The Voice Senior in 2018.

 In 2013, Heuckeroth received widespread criticism for a viral video in which he is seen making racist jokes about a Chinese Holland's Got Talent contestant.

 Since September 2025, Gordon and Froukje de Both present the morning radio show Gordon & Froukje.
 In November 2025, Jan-Paul Grootentraast became presenter of the show.
+As of June 2026, the show is scheduled to end in July 2026 and Jan-Willem Roodbeen and Jeroen Kijk in de Vegte are scheduled to succeed Gordon and De Both in September 2026.

 Other activities

 In March 2021, Heuckeroth presented a petition to Sander Dekker, caretaker Minister for Legal Protection, calling for an identification requirement for social media accounts.
 He wanted an end to anonymous threats and homophobia that he and others had received.
 Dekker called it an interesting proposal that he would take up with European colleagues.

 He is the owner of The Burger Room, a Wizard of Oz themed restaurant and bar in Amsterdam.